mrsabath/kagenti-operator/beeai/INSTALL.md

 Run BeeAI client, making sure to use correct agent name as noted above.
 In our case, the agent name is `research-agent`:

-`Important:` To run the beeai client code below, you must first clone beeai source code and cd to beeai directory. `This is an inconvenience that we are working to resolve in a near future.`
+`Important:` To run the beeai client code below, you must first clone beeai source code and cd to beeai directory. `This is an inconvenience that we are working on to resolve in a near future.`

 ```
 git clone https://github.com/i-am-bee/beeai-platform.git